 Article: Sad Iron Man: A Maine Geologist featuring Kevin & Kate McCartney.
 Collector's Weekly, 8/21/2020.

 Only have a minute?
-Enjoy and share these brief videos that introduce different aspects of iron collecting!
+Enjoy one of these brief, one minute videos that introduce different aspects of iron collecting.

 PITCA members Kevin and Kate McCartney live in Caribou, Maine.
-Together, they are producing a series of videos about iron collecting that can be found at Kevin Talks Irons on YouTube.
+Together, they continue to produce an extensive series of videos about iron collecting that can be found at Kevin Talks Irons on YouTube.
 (Links to each individual video are shared below.)

-This series debuted on June 14, 2020 and feature Kevin talking about a wide variety of topics related to antique pressing irons, collecting, antiquing, and a few biographies of the more prominent iron inventors.
-It is intended to educate and entertain the avid collector, beginning collector, antique shop owner, pickers and novices alike.
+This series debuted on June 14, 2020 and features Kevin talking about a wide variety of topics related to antique pressing irons, collecting, antiquing, and a few biographies of the more prominent iron inventors.
+It's intended to educate and entertain the avid collector, beginning collector, antique shop owner, pickers and novices alike.
 Each video is a mini lesson on a different topic about irons.

 If you'd like to be the first to know when a new video is released, make sure you Subscribe to their YouTube channel and don’t forget to give a Thumbs Up 👍 to each video!